BandedHawk/system-simulator/src/main/doc/modeling-language.md

 ```
 ### Components
 #### Source
 A <i>source</i> is the system entry point for events, and their arrival rate is modeled by the source function.
 The <i>source</i> can only have one function.
 The <i>monitor</i> name-value pair toggles monitoring output at the end of the simulation.
+Optional declarations are <i>start</i> and <i>end</i>.
+These specify when the source generator starts and finishes generating events.
+This allows impulse load injection or other effects to determine impacts on a system.

 The <i>source</i> component cannot be connected downstream of any other component.
 Only a generator function can be declared in the <i>source</i>.
 ```